What is a Statute of Limitations?

 However, most wage claims can be extended to four years through UCL actions (read: 17200 claims).
 These are unfair competition claims.
 Thus, I usually think of wage claims as having a 4 year statute of limitation period.

 PAGA (Private Attorney General Act) claims have a one year statute of limitations.
 Click here to find out more about PAGA clams.

-Third, I call it the joy of math.
-What I mean is how quickly wages claims add up.
-An hour or two a day or a 30 minute lunch that is automatically deducted each day or missed meal and rest periods - - all really add up fast.
+3. An hour or two a day or a 30 minute lunch that is automatically deducted each day or missed meal and rest periods, all adds up pretty fast.
 Then when you throw in interest and waiting time penalties the money owed to you can really add up quickly.
 Before you know it you are talking real money.

 4. Most folks, included employers, have no idea what a wage violation is under California law.
 If you are the employee, you need to speak to a seasoned California wage and hour lawyer.
 If you are an employer you might have heard the expression: “Ignorance is no excuse under the law.”
 That is certainly the case with most California wage laws.